compbiocore/Fedulov_porcine_rrbs/Alexey_RRBS_Porcine_data_analysis_pipeline.md

 ## Initial QC

-Secondly, we ran a few QC metrics using the `rrbs_fastqc.sh` script, which will run fastqc on the fastq sequencing files (i.e., the raw reads):
+Secondly, we ran a few QC metrics on the fastq sequencing files (i.e., the raw reads):

 ```{bash}
 sbatch rrbs_fastqc.sh